ashimita/LocateMeTS/README.md

+This application asks the user to login to his Facebook Account, if he is not logged in already.

+Once logged in, it greets the Facebook user with his first name (as in the Facebook account).

-This code displays your current location on Google Map.
+Below the banner, it displays the current location of the user on a Google Map.
+It also displays a menu bar on the right.

+The Facebook login/logout button toggles depending on the logged in status of the user.

 Steps to execute: